borisRadonic/RTSHA/readme.md

     These standards emphasize the need for certified software components, including memory management.
 High code quality, good documentation, and standards used during the development of HR-SHA, such as MISRA, etc., can meet the certification requirements, accelerate and streamline the certification process and demonstrate the reliability and robustness of their systems.

   4. **Resource Optimization**: Bare metal platforms typically have limited resources, including memory.
-HRT-SHA optimizes memory utilization by minimizing fragmentation and efficiently managing memory allocation requests.
+RTSHA optimizes memory utilization by minimizing fragmentation and efficiently managing memory allocation requests.
     This optimization is crucial for maximizing the available resources and ensuring the system operates within its limitations.

  Overall, using the RTSHA on bare metal platforms enhances memory management, promotes determinism, ensures memory safety, meets some important safety certification requirements, and optimizes resource utilization.